sharkdp/bat/README.md

 > Or, if you want to override the styles completely, you use `--style=numbers` to
 > only show the line numbers.

+### Decorations

+By default, `bat` only shows decorations (such as line numbers, file headers, grid borders, etc.) when outputting to an interactive terminal.
+You can control this behavior with the `--decorations` option.
+Use `--decorations=always` to show decorations even when piping output to another command, or `--decorations=never` to disable them entirely.
+Possible values are `auto` (default), `never`, and `always`.

+There is also the `--force-colorization` option, which is an alias for `--decorations=always --color=always`.
+This is useful if you want to keep colorization and decorations when piping `bat`'s output to another program.

 ### Adding new syntaxes / language definitions

 Should you find that a particular syntax is not available within `bat`, you can follow these